linode/docs/docs/development/r/how-to-deploy-rstudio-server-using-an-nginx-reverse-proxy.md

 }
 {{< /file-excerpt >}}

-3. Check the NGINX configuration by:
+4. Check the NGINX configuration:

         sudo nginx -t

-4. If there are no errors, restart NGINX to apply the changes.
+5. If there are no errors, restart NGINX to apply the changes:

         sudo systemctl restart nginx

-5. On a browser, navigate to the public IP or FDQN of your Linode.
-After logging in, the RStudio IDE should be available from your browser.
+6. In a browser, navigate to the public IP or FDQN of your Linode.
+After logging in, the RStudio IDE should be available from your browser:

     ![Rstudio Screen](/docs/assets/R/rstudio-server-page.png)

+{{< note >}}
+If Rstudio does not load in the browser, you may need to clear your browser cache.
+{{< /note >}}